 4. Learn from experts – Crawl Method

-I don’t know if others do this or not, but I started crawling (reading slowly) few pages of books and articles few years back to learn from reputed authors and writers.
+I don’t know if others do this or not, but, few years back, I started crawling (reading slowly) few pages of books and articles to improve my English Language Skills, especially written.

 When reading a book, I slow down on three random pages.
 These three pages take me 15-20 minutes to complete, many times more than what I take in normal reading.
 On these pages, I actively notice choice of words, variation in length of sentences, transition words between sentences and paragraphs, punctuation (especially comma, which can be confusing), how arguments are made and demolished, and so on.

 During this microscopic scrutiny, I also look at how the rules in grammar and writing I’ve learnt have been applied – or broken.
 For example, when you look at the title of this article – Startups should read this checklist before they go ‘whale hunting’ for big partners – you revise scare quotes (used here in ‘whale hunting’), one of the usages of quotation marks.